Uniform Type Identifier: Background

 One of the difficulties in maintaining a user-accessible operating system is establishing connections between data types and the applications or processes that can effectively use such data.
 For example, a file that contains picture data in a particular compression format can only be opened and processed in applications that are capable of handling picture data, and those applications must be able to identify which compression type was used in order to extract and work with that data.
-In early computer systems – particularly DOS, its variants, and some versions of Windows – file associations are maintained by file extensions.
+In early computer systems, file associations are maintained by file extensions.
 The three to four character code following a file name instructs the system to open the file in particular applications.

 Beginning with System 1, Macintosh operating systems have attached type codes and creator codes as part of the file metadata.
 These four-character codes were designed to specify both the application that created the file (the creator code) and the specific type of the file (the type code) so that other applications could easily open and process the file data.
 However, while type and creator codes extended the flexibility of the system — a particular type of file was not restricted to opening in a particular application — they suffered many of the same problems as file extensions.
 Type and creator codes could be lost when files were transferred across non-Macintosh systems (such as Unix-based servers), and the plethora of type codes made identification problematic.